cloudblog004/fantasticfoodies/content/en/posts/1774-steps-to-make-award-winning-chicken-enchilada-casserole.md

 - "Boil chicken add garlic salt for flavor shredd when done boiling"
 - "Pre heat oven at 350"
 - "In large baking dish smother with one layer off green sauce"
-- "Place tortillas side to side add green sauce &amp; chicken"
+- "Place tortillas side to side add green sauce & chicken"
 - "Add cheese repeat with 2more layers"
 - "Bake for about 15-20 min or until cheese is bubbly"
 - "Add some Spanish rice on the side"